 Kentucky’s public libraries are important to both me and my family.
 I consider it a privilege to work with library staff to provide their ideal solutions.
 Does your system need print design or a perhaps a new library web design?
 Contact me today to get started.

 I made this 2017 band website design for my own punk rock music project Sempervivi.
-Sometimes, I perform solo in Lexington and the surrounding region.
-Alternately, I perform with a full band.
+We perform in Lexington, KY and the surrounding region.
+I have been a band web designer for over 20 years, so of course, I had to design the site for my own group.

 In addition to releasing our second EP “Always Alive”, I had a lot of merchandise and other promotional material to design.
 I hastily assembled a new website redesign which was themed after the album art.
 However, I was never happy with how it looked or functioned.
 The layout did not flow very well on mobile devices and the blog focused home page seemed dated.
-Thus, I carved out some time to create a new site that retained the color scheme of the EP, but fostered a much more user friendly experience.
+Thus, I carved out some time to create a new site that retained the color scheme of the EP CD layout, but fostered a much more user friendly experience.
+Time to put on my band web designer hat!

 Band website design story